-The largest church in Canada, Oratoire St. Joseph (the Oratory of St. Joseph) attracts more than 2 million visitors each year.
+The largest church in Canada, Oratoire St. Joseph (the Oratory of St. Joseph) attracts more than two million visitors each year.

 Brother André and the Oratory